niess/mulder/docs/source/interface.rst

      :heading-level: 4

    .. autoattribute:: frame

+      The geometry reference frame is mutable.
+For instance,

+      >>> geometry.frame.altitude += 10.0

    .. autoattribute:: media

+      The geometry media form an **immutable** sequence.
+A medium is identified by its index within this sequence.
+For instance, the following returns the first medium

+      >>> first = geometry.media[0]

 ----

 .. autoclass:: mulder.Medium

+   This class represents a medium of a :py:class:`~mulder.LocalGeometry`, considered to be uniform in composition and density.

    .. autoattribute:: density

+      The bulk density is expressed in :math:`\mathrm{kg}/\mathrm{m}^3`.
+If :python:`None`, then the material default density is assumed.

    .. autoattribute:: description

    .. autoattribute:: material

+      This attribute is the name of the material.
+For instance, the following changes the medium material to water.

+      >>> medium.material = "Water"  # doctest: +SKIP

 Materials interface